Clinician at ABH

-Dr. Suzanne Feinstein and Dr. Ori Shinar are licensed clinical psychologists who have extensive training in treating anxiety, mood and impulse control disorders as well as stress-related illnesses.
-Both psychologists are well-published and highly respected in their field.
+Dr. Suzanne Feinstein is a licensed clinical psychologist who has extensive training in treating anxiety, mood and impulse control disorders as well as stress-related illnesses.
+Dr. Feinstein is well-published and highly respected in her field.

-The clinicians at ABH, located in Midtown Manhattan, specialize in cognitive behavior, dialectic behavior, and mindfulness-based cognitive therapy.
+The clinician at ABH, located in Midtown Manhattan, specialize in cognitive behavior, dialectic behavior, and mindfulness-based cognitive therapy.
 These are time-limited, structured approaches to assist people in better managing thoughts, behaviors and emotions.

 - Systematic Desensitization:

 Systematic Desensitization is a behavioral therapy in which the therapist and client work together to create a hierarchy of feared stimuli, with the most feared stimulus on the top rung of the hierarchical ladder and the least feared stimulus on the bottom.
 Clients are encouraged to face a fear that is of a manageable level and systematically work their way up the ladder as they learn to desensitize to their feared stimuli.
 This type of exposure therapy is highly effective in helping patients gain confidence and become less avoidant in various aspects of their lives.

 - Exposure Therapy and Response Prevention (ERP):